Wolfpack Alliance: The downfall of the Wolfpack

-Since 29 June 2021, Amero and Alkhalil were on trial in Vancouver for the 2012 murders of the rival gangsters Sandip Duhre and Suhhveer Dhak with the Crown presenting the thesis that Alkhalil and Amero hired Wiwchar to kill Duhre.
-On 21 July 2022, Alkhalil escaped from the North Fraser Pretrial Center jail and is now a free man.
-On August 29, 2022, Amero was convicted of two counts of conspiracy to commit murder in connection with the slayings of Duhre and Dhak.
+Since 29 June 2021, Amero and Alkhalil were on trial in Vancouver for the 2012 murders of the rival gangsters Sandip Duhre and Suhhveer Dhak, with the Crown presenting the thesis that Alkhalil and Amero hired Wiwchar to kill Duhre.
+On 21 July 2022, Alkhalil escaped from the North Fraser Pretrial Center jail, and is now a free man.
+On August 29, 2022, Amero was convicted of two counts of conspiracy to commit murder, in connection with the slayings of Duhre and Dhak.

+Continued operations

+As of 2023, the organization is still recognized by law enforcement as being actively involved in organized crime.
+Staff Sgt.
+Lindsey Houghton of the Combined Forces Special Enforcement Unit of British Columbia acknowledged in June 2023 that "Wolfpack has had significant controlling influence over the Downtown Eastside drug trade for several years" and that street-level drug traffickers operating in the neighborhood are "aligned" with the Wolfpack Alliance.